-D.DOC+DSR D.DOC+SCN Read U.NORMAL Scan jobs are not stored in Job Storage while the scan is in progress, but in temporary storage not accessible to any other user.
+Object Operations(s) Subject Access control rules [PP2600.1] section D.DOC+DSR D.DOC+SCN Read U.NORMAL Scan jobs are not stored in Job Storage while the scan is in progress, but in temporary storage not accessible to any other user.
 The user scanning the document specifies its disposition (e.g. network folder, email, job storage) at the time of the scan and the scan job becomes the job type appropriate for the requested disposition upon completion of the scan.
-For stored copy jobs in Job Storage with the Job PIN attribute set: DSR, SCN Subjects must be the job owner or know the Job PIN to read the object; otherwise, read access is denied.
-D.DOC+DSR D.DOC+PRT Read U.NORMAL For stored print jobs in Job Storage with the Job PIN attribute set: Subjects must be the job owner or know the Job PIN to read the object; otherwise, read access is denied.
+For stored copy jobs in Job Storage with the Job PIN attribute set: Subjects must be the job owner or know the Job PIN to read the object; otherwise, read access is denied.
+DSR, SCN D.DOC+DSR D.DOC+PRT Read U.NORMAL For stored print jobs in Job Storage with the Job PIN attribute set: Subjects must be the job owner or know the Job PIN to read the object; otherwise, read access is denied.
 For encrypted stored print jobs in Job Storage: Subjects must know the job's Job Encryption Password to read the object, otherwise, read access is denied.
-DSR, PRT D.DOC+DSR D.DOC+FAXI N D.DOC+FAX OUT Read U.NORMAL (D.DOC+FAXIN+DSR) For Receive Fax jobs in Job Storage: Subjects must have the appropriate permission in their Permission Set to read the objects; otherwise, read access is denied.
-(D.DOC+FAXOUT) Send Fax jobs cannot be read by any subject.
-DSR, FAX D.DOC+CPY Read, Modify U.NORMAL There are no access control restrictions for read and modify access.
-CPY
+DSR, PRT D.DOC+DSR D.DOC+FAXIN D.DOC+FAXOUT Read U.NORMAL (D.DOC+FAXIN+DSR) For Fax Receive jobs in Job Storage: Subjects must have the appropriate permission in their Permission Set to read the objects; otherwise, read access is denied.
+(D.DOC+FAXOUT) Fax Send jobs cannot be read by any subject.
+DSR, FAX

+Object Operations(s) Subject Access control rules [PP2600.1] section D.DOC+CPY Read, Modify U.NORMAL There are no access control restrictions for read and modify access. СРУ